el-Badr07/Browser_use_Agno/README.md

     asyncio.run(main())
 ```

-In this example, the `BrowserTool` is added to the agent's tools, allowing it to perform web browsing tasks.
-The agent is instructed to search for the latest news on AI, and the response is printed to the console.
+In this example, the `BrowserTool` allows the agent to perform real-time web browsing and data extraction.

-## Contributing

-Contributions are welcome!
-Please read the [contributing guidelines](CONTRIBUTING.md) before submitting a pull request.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.